brflynn/searchapp/README.md

-# searchapp
+# WinSearch
-Search Application written using WinUI
+Search Application for Windows that uses the system index for searching, written using WinUI & CppWinrt.